microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 2. Now that you have the local git repository open in file explorer, you can move (or delete) files to it the way you would normally (e.g. Copied from local drive, USB, Right-click-\>New-\>File).
-The files that you move into file explorer will be added to the current branch of the git repository.
+The files that you move into file explorer will be added to the <ins>current branch</ins> of the git repository.
 The current branch can be viewed in the bottom left-hand corner of VS Code.
 It will likely say 'master' right now, but whichever branch it indicates is where any file modifications are taking place (regardless of if you use VS